Can Brussels crack the gender pay gap?

 Adamnesh Bogale, head of gender, African Centre for Economic Transformation (ACET), Ghana

-Marina Tverdostup, economist, Vienna Institute for International Economic Studies, Austria
+Marina Tverdostup, economist, Vienna Institute for International Economic Studies, Austria.

 Presenter: Charmaine Cozier